About Andrew Balding

 Achieving NVQ qualifications is hugely encouraged and we support staff members through this process as much as we possibly can.

-We offer staff first aid training, media training (when required) and John Reid (jockey coach ) comes in to help the less experience riders to ensure that they continue to develop their riding skills.
+We offer staff first aid training, media training (when required) and Leanne White (rider coach ) comes in to help the less experience riders to ensure that they continue to develop their riding skills.

 We work closely with Racing Welfare who are very generous and are very much around to help and encourage staff to extend their skills whether this is doing computer courses, staff management training, LGV training (new name for HGV!) and much more!

-Park House stables will be sponsored by KING POWER in 2020, all staff will have polo shirts, jackets, gillets and caps provided.
+Park House stables is currently sponsored by KING POWER, all staff will have polo shirts, jackets, gillets and caps provided.

 All riders are provided with black protectors and hats, meeting all British Safety Standards.